wikimedia/machinelearning-liftwing-inference-services/outlink-topic-model/README.md

-# Outlinks Topic Model KFServer
+# Outlinks Topic Model KServer

-Custom KFServing model running the Outlinks (fastText) topic model
+Custom KServe model running the Outlinks (fastText) topic model

 ## Deploy a custom image InferenceService using the command line

 ### Setup

-1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
+1. Your ~/.kube/config should point to a cluster with [KServe installed](https://github.com/kserve/kserve#installation).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).

 ### Build and push the Docker Image